Keep Your Teeth Clean and Fresh With Our Expert Help

 Restore the Strength of Your Teeth

 Dental fillings are restorations to treat dental cavities after drilling them out.
-The professionals at Dixie Dental & Denture Center drill into your teeth to remove enamel and dentin that is compromised structurally due to the invasion of acid producing bacteria.
+The professionals at Dayton Dental Care Unlimited drill into your teeth to remove enamel and dentin that is compromised structurally due to the invasion of acid producing bacteria.

 But once the infected hard tissues have been removed, the resulting cavity preparation must be filled to restore structural integrity to the tooth.
 This will prevent further damage and hopefully avoid the need for a tooth extraction.